nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 [Security Groups](../access-and-security/security-groups.md#allowing-ssh) to
 allow **ssh** using Port 22 is opened to the instance.

+## Using Horizon dashboard

+Once you're logged in to NERC's Horizon dashboard.

 Navigate: Project -> Compute -> Instances.

 Click on "Launch Instance" button: